by Felix Talvard

 We make components that go into other people’s products.
 If I can paraphrase BASF, we make their products better.
 We make wind turbines more efficient, we make hybrid buses perform better, we make flashlights last longer.
 In each case, we provide an ultracapacitor-based form of energy storage.

 The number of ways designers are using ultracapitors exponentially increases each year. it doesn’t have as much energy storage capacity as a battery, but it charges very quickly in a matter of seconds….you can charge and discharge it a million times and it’s much more powerful.
-So it has higher power density, so when you need …
+So it has higher power density, so when …

 by Whitney Michael